FilippoChiarello/ds_blog/content/authors/admin/_index.md

 - Principal Investigators
 ---

-Filippo Chiarello is an assistant professor of Strategic and Competitive Intelligence at the University of Pisa.
-His research interests include Natural Language Processing, Innovation Management and Human Resources Management.
-He is part of the Business Engineering 4 Data Science Group ([B4DS](http://b4ds.unipi.it/)).
+I am an assistant professor of Strategic and Competitive Intelligence at the University of Pisa.
+My research interests include Natural Language Processing, Innovation Management and Human Resources Management.
+I'm proudly part of Business Engineering 4 Data Science  ([B4DS](http://b4ds.unipi.it/)) Research Team.

-His research is mainly focused on data science and text mining tools to build systems able to automatically extract knowledgeable information from technical documents.
-The ability to mix ontologies and technical dictionaries with natural language processing techniques brought his methods to be applied in both research and business.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.
+I also love teaching, and this page is intended to be a part of the learning process of myself and of my students, despite their background (engineering, computer science, economy) and level (MSc or PhD students).

+In this page you can find:
+- __Posts__: _short articles and R/Python noteboks about my topics of interest_
+- __Projects__: _the research projects I'm working on with my team_
+- __Pubblications__: _a summary and links to all my scientific pubblications_
+- __Courses__: _additional contents and all the links from my courses_